6bee/aqua-tools/README.md

 ## aqua.tool.polyfill.Nullable

-C# source code only package which allows to use .NET's nullable attributes and assertion method to check for null values.
+C# source code only package which allows to use .NET's nullable attributes targeting frameworks older than .NET 5.0.

+Nullable attributes are used by the compiler to provide warnings when you may dereference a null value, throwing a `System.NullReferenceException`.

 This package is an extension to https://www.nuget.org/packages/Nullable/.